Hameed1117/FirstTrail/README.md

 ***************

-I am writing my first ever text on Ubuntu and using Git.
+I am writing my first ever text on Ubuntu and using GitHub and commands.
 I am new to this domain and I am looking to learn a lot of this kind of stuff and make some good skill out of this course.

 Thank you so much professor.